laraXgram/laraxgram.github.io/src/v4/pagination.md

 <a name="telegram-bot-pagination"></a>
 ## Telegram Bot Pagination

 Everything above renders pagination as HTML links for the [Web](/v4/routing) side of your application.
-LaraGram also ships a parallel paginator built for **Telegram bots**, which renders the page navigation as an **inline keyboard** with previous / next buttons and page indicators instead of HTML links.
+LaraGram also ships a parallel paginator built for **Telegram bots**, which renders the page navigation as an **inline keyboard** with previous / next buttons and page numbers instead of HTML links.

-The Telegram paginators mirror the web paginators exactly — the same query-builder integration, the same instance methods — but every URL becomes a `callback_data` string, and the navigation is drawn with a fully customizable [template](/v4/templates).
+The Telegram paginators mirror the web paginators exactly — the same query builder integration, the same instance methods — but every URL becomes a `callback_data` string, and the navigation is drawn by a publishable [template](/v4/temple8).

 <a name="paginating-for-telegram"></a>
 ### Paginating Query Results

-Use the `telegramPaginate` method (the length-aware, numbered paginator) or `simpleTelegramPaginate` (previous / next only) on the [query builder](/v4/queries) or an [Eloquent query](/v4/eloquent).
-Pass a `key` — a short identifier used both as the page name and inside the navigation `callback_data`:
+Use the `telegramPaginate` method (the numbered paginator) or `simpleTelegramPaginate` (previous / next only) on the [query builder](/v4/queries) or an [Eloquent query](/v4/eloquent).
+Pass a `key`: a short identifier used as the page name and inside the navigation `callback_data`:

 ```php
 use App\Models\User;